kth-step/EmbExp-Box/doc/SETUP.md

 ## Final startup configuration
 - Create the file `/etc/rc.local` if it does not exist and execute `chmod +x /etc/rc.local`.
-Otherwise, just add the line for the startup script in your file.
+Otherwise, just add the two lines for selecting the experiment network interface and running the startup script in your file.
   ```
   #!/bin/sh -e

+  # select experiment network interface
+  export EXPERIMENT_IF=enx00e04c680037
   # line for the startup stript
   /opt/embexp-box/tools/startup/startup.sh